 Governance Authority

-The Governance Authority is responsible for defining and modifying the rules that the SP Administrator/Validator will use to authorize Telephone Authorities and to validate Service Providers.
+The Governance Authority is responsible for defining and modifying the rules that the Administration and Verification Authority will use to authorize Telephone Authorities and to verify Service Providers.
 It is anticipated that the Governance Authority would be structured as a Committee or as a Board of Directors.
 The criteria for membership / participation in the Governance Authority is out of scope for SHAKEN.

-SP Administrator/Validator
+Administration and Verification Authority

-The Service Provider (SP) Administrator/Validator will apply the rules defined by the Governance Authority to validate service providers and to authorize telephone authorities.
+The Administration and Verification Authority will apply the rules defined by the Governance Authority to verify service providers are authorized to request certificates and to authorize telephone authorities to provide the certificates.

 Telephone Authority (TA)